yamagen/nihongo-no-oto/2025/2025-05-05_anotokine_en.md

 ### Summary

-Inspired by the AEAD entry “Ano toki ne,” this note revisits the power of incomplete expressions that still function as full utterances.
+Inspired by the AEAD entry "Ano toki ne," this note revisits the power of incomplete expressions that still function as full utterances.
 The phrase “Ano toki ne” acts as a doorway into shared memories—proof that language often begins before any formal grammar appears.

 ---

 ### Body

-“Ano toki ne.”
+"Ano toki ne."

 Just that, and the story begins.